Cut Off: School Closings Leave Rural Students Isolated

 “Hopefully, hopefully by next semester we’ll be going back into school,” he said.
 “I don’t like online.
 I like to be, you know, in school, learning.
 That's just not me.
 I just find it a lot easier and a lot better than just out here, not doing nothing."

-The Cuba Independent School District, centered in a village of 800 people, has kept the buses running as a way to bring school to far-flung students who live on a vast checkboard of tribal, federal and county land.
+The Cuba Independent School District, centered in a village of 800 people, has kept the buses running as a way to bring school to students who live in widely separated cabins, trailers, campers and other structures on a vast checkboard of tribal, federal and county land.

 On their routes, the buses carry school assignments, art supplies, meals and counselors who check in with students who are struggling with online bullying, abuse, thoughts of suicide or other problems.